-In about one month, the S&P 500 tumbled nearly 34%, more than the 20% necessary to be deemed a bear market.
-That sell-off was historic both in terms of severity and speed, and that indicated that traders on Wall Street were concerned about a recession.
+In about one month, the S&P 500 tumbled nearly 34%, more than the 20% necessary to qualify as a bear market.
+That sell-off was historic both in terms of severity and speed, and it indicated that traders on Wall Street were concerned about a recession.

-Accurately estimating the severity and duration of what's happening is complicated by the health-related aspects of this crisis, notes John Petrides, a portfolio manager at Tocqueville Asset Management.
-Traders are trying to predict the economic recovery even before it happens, he says.
+Accurately estimating the severity and duration of what's happening is complicated by the health-related aspects of this crisis, John Petrides, a portfolio manager at Tocqueville Asset Management, told Grow in May.
+Traders have been trying to predict the economic recovery even before it happens, he said.